cloud-elements/devportal/docs/platform/event-management/index.md

 ## Event Management:
 ### Cloud Elements Events Framework

 Cloud Elements Events Framework provides a uniform mechanism for subscribing to events from Endpoints (e.g. Salesforce, HubSpot, QuickBooks, Dropbox).
 Our Framework gives you the flexibility to receive notifications to your app regarding user activity by having our Elements subscribe to Endpoint Events.
-Endpoints publish changes to notify the elements that events have occurred.
+Endpoints publish changes to notify the Elements that events have occurred.
 For example, a user uploads a file to her Dropbox account using the Dropbox user interface.
 This change would be published to our Dropbox Element.
 The Dropbox Element would then notify your app that a new file has been uploaded.
 Your app can then be updated with the most current data making it that much more cooperative and powerful.
 ![Cloud Elements Events 1](http://cloud-elements.com/wp-content/uploads/2015/01/DocumentManagementWorkflow1.png)

 ### Events